LLNL/axom/src/components/sidre/docs/sphinx/index.rst

 applications and tools that provide capabilities such as file I/O, *in situ* visualization, and analysis.

-Sidre design grew out of experience with current LLNL applications and requirements identified for new codes to run on future architectures.
-All of these codes must carefully manage data allocation and placement carefully to run efficiently.
-Capabilities in existing codes were typically developed specifically for each code with little regard to sharing.
+The design of Sidre is based on substantial experience with current LLNL applications and requirements identified for new codes to run on future architectures.
+All of these codes must carefully manage data allocation and placement to run efficiently.
+Related capabilities in existing codes were typically developed independently for each code with little regard to sharing.
 In contrast, Sidre is designed from inception to be shared by different applications.

 Introduction
 -------------

-Sidre provides simple application-level semantics to describe, allocate/deal locate, and provide access to data.
+Sidre provides simple application-level semantics to describe, allocate/deallocate, and provide access to data.
 Currently supported capabilities include:

 ..
 Do we want to make keywords bold for each bullet point?